-Contrast the 2002 front page of Ericsson's business review for its shareholders.
+Contrast this with the 2002 front page of Ericsson's business review for its shareholders.
 The Swedish telecommunication company faced an unexpected and rapid market downturn.
 This is what it wrote:

 Such a straight-talking approach is quick to understand and resonates with readers.
 The Economist's editors would surely approve.

 Online readability checks can help to ensure our writing is on track.
 For example, The Gunning Fog Index, tells us what reading age someone needs to be able to understand our writing on first reading.
 These services can be a blunt instrument (they don't check logic, for example, or spelling), but they're a decent second opinion.
-They will give you an American school grade number.
-Aim for about seven, which means a 12-year old should understand the writing.
+They will give you a US school grade number.
+Aim for about seven, which means a 12-year-old should understand the writing.

 3. Choose the best words: sting like a bee